Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 In addition to the mountain range, surrounding objects and topography of the impact site helped to verify the location.
 Using satellite imagery, the Yemeni Archive situated several landmarks such as dirt pathways, vast green spaces, and nearby houses.

 Comparison of the impact site.
 Top right: a screenshot from SuhailTV Youtube video.
 Top left and bottom: screenshots from the Media Center of the National Resistance video.
-Turquoise: damaged house, red line: dirt road, green: bushes near the damaged house, wide green area: farm full of trees.
-White: L-shaped house.
-Orange: adjoining room.
+Turquoise: damaged house.
+Dashed-line: dirt road, green.
+White outline in top right screenshot: farm full of trees.
+White outline in both bottom screenshots: L-shaped house.
+Red: adjoining room.
 Screenshots were taken in June 2023.
 Illustrations created by the Yemeni Archive.

 The house of the family that hosted the celebration was almost completely destroyed and is no longer habitable.
 Photos and videos posted on Twitter and YouTube show significant damage to one of the walls along with part of the ceiling.
 Fractures and cracks can be seen on the remaining walls of the house as a result of the attack.
 The video also documents a completely damaged plastic water tank near the house.